Sickness benefit in Sweden

 How many days of sickness benefit are you entitled to?

-Sickness benefit is a temporary benefit.
-The benefit compensates for loss of income until you can start work again.
-The length of time for which you can receive benefit, and how much you receive, depends on how much your illness affects your ability to work.
+Sickness benefit is a temporary payment to compensate for loss of income until you can start work again.
+The length of time for which you can receive benefit, and how much you receive, depends on how much your sickness affects your ability to work.

-How do I apply for sickness benefit in Sweden?
+How do you apply for sickness benefit in Sweden?

 You apply for sickness benefit at Försäkringskassan.

-What am I entitled to if I am on long-term sick leave or chronically ill in Sweden?
+What are you entitled to if you are on long-term sick leave or chronically ill in Sweden?

 If you are under 30, and cannot work full-time for at least a year because of sickness, injury or disability, you may be entitled to activity compensation (aktivitetsersättning).

-If you are 19 or over, and will probably never be able to work full time because of sickness, injury or disability, you may be entitled to sickness compensation.
+If you are 19 or over, and will probably never be able to work full time because of sickness, injury or disability, you may be entitled to sickness compensation (sjukersättning).

-What applies if I have sustained an occupational injury or work-related illness?
+What applies if you have sustained an occupational injury or work-related illness?

 If you have lost income because of an occupational injury, you can receive compensation from Försäkringskassan.
 This is called annuity (livränta).
 To receive annuity, a doctor must have assessed that your occupational injury will affect your ability to work for at least one year ahead.